Judge Removes Trump Public Lands Boss for Serving Unlawfully

 Pendley was a longtime industry attorney and property rights advocate from Wyoming who had called for the government to sell its public lands before joining the Trump administration.

-After joining the government, he declared that his past support for selling public lands was irrelevant because his boss, Interior Secretary David Bernhardt, opposes the wholesale sale of public lands.
+After joining the government, he declared that his past support for selling public lands was irrelevant because his boss, Bernhardt, opposes the wholesale sale of public lands.

-Trump’s ability to bypass the confirmation process has raised serious questions about the legitimacy of people in acting roles.
+Trump’s actions to bypass the confirmation process has raised serious questions about the legitimacy of people in acting roles.

 The GOP-led Senate typically is falling short of the votes needed from its ranks to confirm some of Trump’s choices.
 But as Trump bypassed the chamber, chipping away at its advise-and-consent role, the Republican leadership has also allowed the acting positions to stand.